nchristiny/nchristiny.github.io/_posts/2016-04-19-did-you-miss-me.md

 However, being a good lazy programmer, I wanted to not worry about adding this to every past and future link, so I found a quick n' dirty fix using jQuery.

+>*Edit (December 2016): I have updated this using pure Vanilla Js so as not to require the entirety of the jQuery library for this simple function.*

 After including jQuery, add this JavaScript snippet to `application.js`:

 ```javascript